UAlbanyArchives/mailbagit/docs/using_mailbagit/concerns.md

 These issues primarily apply when running wkhtmltopdf in a web application where a potentially malicious user has access to the PDFs that are generated.
 Using Google Chrome may mitigate a few of these vulnerabilities, but overall shares most of these risks.
 This also applies to WARC derivatives.

 We don't suggest using `mailbagit` in a web application, as a malicious email may leak information about the computer used to used to process it into a PDF.
-Since Mailbag is designed for email preservation, in many contexts it may be unlikely for you to encounter malicious emails designed specifically to cause issues with `mailbagit`, but it is still helpful to be aware of this issue.
+Since `mailbagit` is designed for email preservation, in many contexts it may be unlikely for you to encounter malicious emails designed specifically to cause issues with `mailbagit`, but it is still helpful to be aware of this issue.
 Running `mailbagit` in a [Docker container](({{ site.baseurl}}/docker)) mitigates many of these concerns.

 ## Email Trackers